 The Fort Worth Regional Science and Engineering Fair may elect up to six projects for participation in the Intel International Science and Engineering Fair (Intel ISEF) this year.

 For Division II (Middle School) Students:

-In the upcoming fair, Division II students may present their projects to the judges from 10:00-11:30 am on February 24, 2014.
-Although such presentations are optional and not part of the project scoring, students are encouraged to take advantage of this opportunity as it will help them prepare well for future presentations.
+Division II students may present their projects to the judges from 9:30–11:30 AM on February 22, 2016.
+Although such presentations are optional and not part of the project scoring, students are encouraged to take advantage of this opportunity as it will help them prepare well for future scientific presentations.

 UTA Science and Engineering and RadioShack Fun!

-UTA is sponsoring a series of afternoon events (from 11:30 AM to 5:00 PM) for the science fair participants on February 24, 2014.
-After both Division I and II project presentations, UTA will provide boxed lunches and then many activity projects organized by the College of Science (COS) and College of Engineering (COE).
+UTA is sponsoring a series of afternoon events (from 11:30 AM to 5:00 PM) for the science fair participants on February 22, 2016.
+After both Division I and II project presentations, UTA, Lockheed Martin, and RadioShack will provide many activity projects organized by the College of Science (COS) and College of Engineering (COE).
 The students will be divided into groups based on the divisions and schools.
 Different groups of students will be led by UTA ambassadors to participate in various exciting engineering and science activities suitable for their age groups.

 All activities are free for all students and their teachers.
 However, prior registration is required.
 The registration form will be available shortly.
 To receive the registration forms and detailed information related to the UTA Science and Engineering Fun activities in the near future, the school's fair coordinator must forward contact information and the number of the students to the Fair Director, Dr. Yuan B Peng, email: email@example.com.